Legal Notice

 Article 5(1)(e): Verification of Information Disclosure

-On October 10, 2022, the European Commission published a report on the functioning of the EU Securitisation regulation (the “Commission Report”) in which, among other things, its assessment was that differentiating the scope of the information which is required for an EU institutional investor to satisfy Article 5(1)(e) depending on whether the securitization is issued by an entity established in the EU or an entity in a third country is not in line with the legislative intent of the EU Securitisation Regulation.
+On October 10, 2022, the European Commission published a report on the functioning of the EU Securitisation Regulation (the “Commission Report”) in which, among other things, its assessment was that differentiating the scope of the information which is required for an EU institutional investor to satisfy Article 5(1)(e) depending on whether the securitization is issued by an entity established in the EU or an entity in a third country is not in line with the legislative intent of the EU Securitisation Regulation.

 The Article 7 information requirements that apply in respect of a STACR transaction were it issued by an entity established in the EU are set out at (1) to (5) below together with a summary of what is made available to prospective investors and investors in STACR transactions that goes towards satisfying such requirements.
-Certain Article 7 information requirements are not applicable in respect of STACR transactions because no STACR securities are listed on an EU regulated stock exchange or multilateral trading facility and because STACR transactions are not STS securitisations (as to which see further below).
+Certain Article 7 information requirements are not applicable in respect of STACR transactions because no STACR securities are listed on an EU regulated stock exchange or multilateral trading facility and because STACR transactions are not STS securitisations (see further below).

 (1) Information on the underlying exposures on a quarterly basis in accordance with technical standards specifying the information to be provided and the format thereof.
 Such technical standards set out forms of reporting templates to be used for providing such information, including a reporting template for residential real estate exposures.